 But you may be asking yourself why does it continue to happen so frequently.
 In other words, why do so many people do it?
 If it was truly such a bad idea then clearly people would have wised up to it by now.
 Not really.
 Just as I willingly threw myself into moving New York City traffic without a second thought, some people don’t pay attention to their actions.

 We program and condition ourselves to continue behavior that has been practiced for a long time, regardless of how ridiculous and potentially dangerous it may be.
 Social pressure can also prove to be incredibly powerful.
 We want to follow along with what others are doing.
-And if we are approached by another dog owner with their hairy bundle of nerves it is very likely that we will go along with their plan to introduce the dogs instead of declining the offer.
+Generally, when we are approached by another dog owner dragging along their hairy bundle of nerves we are likely to go along with their plan to introduce the dogs instead of declining the offer.